bhstark2/babel-information-model/draft-ietf-babel-information-model.md

   the data model (e.g., YANG {{RFC7950}}, BBF {{TR-181}}).
-Data model is assumed to allow for referencing of interface objects which may be at any layer (physical, Ethernet MAC, IP, tunneled IP, etc.). referencing syntax will be specific to the data model.
+Data model is assumed to allow for referencing of interface objects which may be at any layer (physical, Ethernet MAC, IP, tunneled IP, etc.).
+  Referencing syntax will be specific to the data model.
 If there is no set of interface objects available, this should be a string that indicates the interface name used by the underlying operating system.